MicrosoftDocs/Viva/Viva/glint/reports/convo-usage-report.md

 ---
 title: Viva Glint Post-Survey Conversation Usage report
-description: As an admin, use the Microsoft Viva Glint Post-Survey Conversation Usage report to track how many leaders have completed their Team Conversations and created Focus Areas to improve their team's employee experience. ms.author: aweixelman
+description: As an admin, use the Microsoft Viva Glint Post-Survey Conversation Usage report to track how many leaders complete their Team Conversations and create Focus Areas to improve their team's employee experience. ms.author: aweixelman
 author: AliciaWeixelman
 manager: melissabarry